-The economy of the healthcare industry, although not immune to general macroeconomic conditions, is heavily impacted by legislative and regulatory initiatives of the federal and state governments.
-These legislative and regulatory initiatives have a particularly significant impact on our customer base, as community hospitals typically generate a significant portion of their revenues from beneficiaries of the Medicare and Medicaid programs.
-Consequently, even small changes in these federal and state programs have a disproportionately larger effect on community hospitals as compared to larger facilities where greater portions of their revenues are typically generated from beneficiaries of private insurance programs.
-Medicare and Medicaid funding and reimbursements fluctuate year to year and, with the growth in healthcare costs, will continue to be scrutinized as the federal and state governments attempt to control the costs and growth of the program.
-The Medicaid program, which is a federal/state program managed by the individual states and dependent in part on funding from the states, also continues to experience funding issues due to the increasing cost of healthcare and limited state revenues.
+The healthcare industry is heavily influenced by legislative and regulatory initiatives of the federal and state governments.
+These initiatives have a particularly significant impact on our customer base, as community hospitals generate a significant portion of their revenues from beneficiaries of the Medicare and Medicaid programs.
+Consequently, even small changes in federal and state programs have a disproportionate effect on community hospitals as compared to larger facilities where greater portions of their revenues are generated from beneficiaries of private insurance programs.

+Medicare and Medicaid funding and reimbursements fluctuate annually and, with projected growth in healthcare costs, will continue to be scrutinized as the federal and state governments attempt to control the costs and growth of the program.
+As the federal government seeks to further limit deficit spending in the future due to fiscal restraints, it will likely continue to place constraints on healthcare spending programs such as Medicare and Medicaid matching grants, which will place further cost pressures on hospitals and other healthcare providers.
+Further reductions in reimbursements from these programs could lead to hospitals postponing expenditures on information technology and may motivate hospitals to revisit long-held cost structures, which could positively impact demand for RCM and other services.